 Discovering Muslims in Britain CPD course

-An accompanying CPD course (which incurs a fee) is also available which supports the teaching of these resources, with each session mirroring the lesson outlined in the free resources.
+A FREE accompanying CPD course is also available, which supports the teaching of these resources, with each session mirroring the lesson outlined in the free resources.
 Find out more

 These teaching resources are freely available to download, edit and share, to make them as accessible as possible for teachers to use.
 At the Islam-UK Centre, we have a commitment to ensuring that we do our best to support RE in schools, and this commitment is reflected here.